pranahitha/Product-App/README.md

 ### Angular Commands

-1. Npm install –g @angular/cli: This command is basically used for installing the Angular CLI in specifically mention package manager of rpm.
+1. **Npm install –g @angular/cli ** : This command is basically used for installing the Angular CLI in specifically mention package manager of rpm.

 2. Ng help: Providing available online help related to angular by executing this command.
 This help can be varieties option, list of details will come in the prompt.